-As a member of Local Motion CSA you will receive an assortment of vegetables for 18 weeks, starting in early July.
+As a member of Local Motion CSA you will receive an assortment of vegetables for either 8 or 15 weeks, starting in mid June.
 Our farm share feeds approximately one family and consists of seasonal, freshly harvested vegetables, including familiar as well as more unusual varieties.
 We have drop sites in Denver and Evergreen along with on farm pickup in Eaton.
 We are no longer offering delivery to Fort Collins, Loveland, or Greeley.

-Beginning the week of July 6th thru the week of November 2nd
+Beginning the week of June 14 through the week of September 20, 2015.

 Share options and cost: